kokalikesboba/kokaGL/README.md

 # koka-runtime
 This project supersedes [koka3d](https://github.com/kokalikesboba/koka3D).
 It is a graphics runtime that is designed for data modularity and safety.
-Right now it uses OpenGL 4.1, but Vulkan is being researched.
+Right now it uses OpenGL 4.1, Vulkan is being researched.

 You can find design goals, quirks, and documentations on the [wiki](https://github.com/kokalikesboba/koka-runtime/wiki) tab.